wmjasonward/jsftp-checksum/README.md

 server.
 Be sure to verify that the server supports that algorithm first.
 If you do open an issue, please include the full server response.

-All checksums are converted to upper case before being returned as hex-encoded strings.
+All checksums are returned as hex-encoded strings with the `A-F` converted to upper case.

 #### Usage Example with Feature Detection